juniormbe/cloudmc-standard-kb/en/general/need-more-help.md

 ---

 You couldn't find what you were looking for in these help articles or you hit a snag?
 Be sure to let us know and we can help you with your request.
-Simply go to the Help menu at the top of the page, and click on *Contact support*:
+Simply go to the *Help center* menu at the top of the page, and click on *Contact support*:

 ![Help menu](../../assets/need-more-help-1-en.png)